ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ##### Competitive Rates & Market Rate Data

 So, you've designed your competency matrix and decided to translate levels into pay bands.
-Now, you just need to calculate your pay bands. is is an area you'll definitely want your HR lead partnering with you on closely to ensure you're meeting any regulatory requirements that may exist.
+Now, you just need to calculate your pay bands.
+This is an area you'll definitely want your HR lead partnering with you on closely to ensure you're meeting any regulatory requirements that may exist.
 Defining pay bands should be as data-driven as possible, and thanks to a handful of existing platforms (both paid and those that just require data-sharing), that data is relatively straightforward.
 Platforms like Pave, Option Impact by Advanced-HR, Levels.fyi, and Glassdoor can provide rich data sets that can be filtered to match the size/shape/stage of your company to determine a relevant pay band for a particular role.

 #### Job Titles